7 questions to ask when choosing your mediation service

 Does the service charge VAT?
 The answer to this question will give you an idea of the volume of mediation work carried out.

 Harmony Mediation is a specialist mediation service.
-We have handled almost 7,000 referrals in the past decade and yes, we charge VAT.
-This may make our prices a little higher but you are paying for an established experienced dedicated service.
+We have handled almost 7,300 referrals since 2006 and yes, we charge VAT.
+This may make our prices appear a little higher but you are paying for an established experienced dedicated service.

 4. Is mediation what the service specialises in - or is it an add on?
 Do they have dedicated, permanent business offices in each location?
 Is your phone call answered by a specialist administrator...or does it go to a mobile phone?